 How HONOR distinguishes the Magic8 Pro's telephoto capabilities isn't just the megapixel count, but its stabilization technology.
 HONOR claims the 200MP telephoto achieves a CIPA 5.5-level of stabilization with OIS, a rating that matches DSLR camera image stabilization performance according to the Camera & Imaging Products Association's testing standards.

-This stabilization prowess becomes particularly useful when you're shooting at maximum zoom or in low-light scenarios where the camera needs longer exposures to gather sufficient light.
+This stabilization also becomes particularly useful when you're shooting at maximum zoom or in low-light scenarios where the camera needs longer exposures to gather sufficient light.
 The combination of high-resolution sensors and advanced stabilization suggests HONOR is targeting photography enthusiasts who want DSLR-like capabilities in a pocketable form factor.

 Ultra Night Performance: Low-Light Optimisation